wangumuhoro/data-science/readme.md

-this respo contains the notebooks for learning data science
+This repo contains the notebooks for learning data science

 ## Requirements
 python3